- University Policies & Standards Manual

 requires that such firearms be unloaded except in connection with an institution-sanctioned target-shooting event.

 Possession by persons engaged in public safety or campus police training, where authorized.

-The Chancellor or OUS president is authorized to make a temporary exception to this policy on the showing of good cause or necessity.
+The Vice President for Finance & Administration is authorized to make a temporary exception to this policy on the showing of good cause or necessity.

 This Board policy will be reviewed from time-to-time, but no less than once a biennium, for amendment or revision.